 "These scrapbooks were not assembled in any specific method.
 Each scrapbook ought to represent a discreet time of assembly, but documents and ephemera from different periods may have been inserted.
 I did not attempt to sequence the pages in any order in any particular scrapbook.
 More than not, the pages were arranged so as to have graphic appeal.
 Related text passages were separated by pages of graphics."

-In addition to the accession of scrapbooks about Griffith's life, there are also 2 cubic feet of scrapbooks containing family genealogical information compiled by Griffith.
-The collected material follows Harrison Patillo Griffith and his antecedents and descendents including: Ezekial, Benjamin, and Stephen Griffith; Harrison Patillo Griffith; Stepeh Harrison, Thomas Twitty, and Walter Pat Griffith; Stepehn and L. David Griffith; Lindsey and Jonathan David Griffith; Rev. Henry Patillo; Major Richard Harrison; House and Westmoreland family histories; Twitty family history; Lanford, Posey, Woodruff, and other associated families; Pridmore family, Byars family; and background to possible Goodman family references in Virginia.
+In addition to the scrapbooks about Griffith's life, there are scrapbooks containing family genealogical information compiled by Griffith.
+The collected material follows Harrison Patillo Griffith and his antecedents and descendents including: Ezekial, Benjamin, and Stephen Griffith; Harrison Patillo Griffith; Stepeh Harrison, Thomas Twitty, Walter Pat Griffith; Stepehn and L. David Griffith; Lindsey and Jonathan David Griffith; Rev. Henry Patillo; Major Richard Harrison; House and Westmoreland family histories; Twitty family history; Lanford, Posey, Woodruff, and other associated families including the Pridmore family, Byars family.
+For this portion of the collection, Lawrence Griffith offers the following introduction:

 Conditions Governing Access: